Insurance Policies and Annuities

-Corrects cross references and clarifies consumer notice requirements to ease compliance with and enforcement of the new life insurance replacements law.
-(HB593 HD1)
+Corrects incorrect cross references and clarifies consumer notice requirements to ease compliance with and enforcement of the new replacements.
+(SB1069 HD1)

 TWENTY-FIRST LEGISLATURE, 2001